AmazeeLabs/menu_clone/README.txt

 1. Extract the 'menu_clone' module directory, including all its subdirectories, into your Drupal modules directory.

-2. Go to the Administer > Structure > Modules page, and enable the module.
+2. Go to the Modules page, and enable the module.

-3. Go to the Administer > User management > Permissions page, and grant 'access menu clone' permissions to the desired roles.
+3. Go to the People > Permissions page, and grant 'access menu clone' permissions to the desired roles.